OpenBazaar/official_site/_posts/blog/2018-11-20/2018-11-20-big-discounts-when-You-shop-openbazaar-this-week.markdown

 ![Matthew Zipkin Bitcoin Clocks on OpenBazaar](Matthew_Zipkin_on_OpenBazaar.png "Matthew Zipkin Bitcoin Clocks on OpenBazaar")[Matthew Zipkin on OpenBazaar](https://openbazaar.com/store/QmeSyTRaNZMD8ajcfbhC8eYibWgnSZtSGUp3Vn59bCnPWC)
 <br>
 <br>
-Matthew Zipkin is offering this steep discount on his incredibly neat Bitcoin clocks! has some neat, practical art pieces available in his store.
+Matthew Zipkin is offering this steep discount on his unique Bitcoin clocks.
+They are practical as well as beautiful pieces of art that any collector would love to have in their home.

 Another fun fact, Matthew is also an [OB1 Verified Moderator](https://ob1.io/verified-moderators.html) who is available for you to add to your transactions and provide assistance in case of a dispute.
 Send him a message and say hello!
 <br>